nfriedly/nfriedly.com/src/documents/techblog/2015-12-16-itead-sonoff-slampher-review.html.md

 After I managed to pair the Slampher, I was able to successfully control it from my phone.
 There's a slight delay from when you tap the button on the phone to when the light pops on, and a more noticeable delay before the UI of the phone app actually updates.
-The worst issue, though, is that the Slampher seem to be offline quite frequently for the first couple of days.
+The worst issue, though, is that the Slampher seemed to be offline quite frequently for the first couple of days.
 To resolve this I have to walk over, unplug it, and plug it back in, then wait a few seconds for it to connect.
 However, more recently it's proven to be more reliable, so perhaps a software update came out while I was reviewing it.